They include: property tax, mortgage interest, house insurance, house depreciation, utilities and house repairs.

 If you are married you can claim these deductions as long as either your name or your spouse's name is on the deed.

 But, if you are unmarried the answer is different.

 If you unmarried you cannot claim certain house expenses unless you have an ownership interest in the home.
 These expenses are: property tax, mortgage interest, house insurance and house depreciation.

-If you married a same sex partner and live in a state that recognizes such marriages, you cannot claim these house expenses on your federal tax return because the federal government does not recognize same sex marriages.
-This is one of the many rights that gay couples do not have.
+Update: If you married a same sex partner, you can claim these house expenses on your federal tax return after the federal government recognized same sex marriages in 2013.

-If you are unmarried (or part of a same sex marriage) you could claim the business portion of utilities and house repairs if you can show that you (not your significant other or same sex partner) paid for them.
+If you are unmarried you could claim the business portion of utilities and house repairs if you can show that you (not your significant other) paid for them.
 In the same way you could claim other expenses for your business (food, toys, supplies, etc.) if you can show that you paid for them.

-If you are married to an opposite sex partner, you can deduct all expenses regardless of which spouse paid for them.
+If you are married (including same sex marriages), you can deduct all expenses regardless of which spouse paid for them.